pedram-davoodi/BaaS/README.md

-# SiteBuilder
+# BaaS (Backend as a Service)

-SiteBuilder is a flexible and user-friendly tool designed to simplify website creation.
+BaaS is a flexible and user-friendly tool designed to simplify website creation.
 It empowers users to build customized websites efficiently, offering a range of features and templates for various needs.

 ## Features